-I’m a northern gardener, and I have trouble finding very reliable, hearty cultivars for my area.
-Varieties I choose have to produce, and they have to produce quickly.
+I’m a northern gardener, and I have trouble finding reliable, hearty cultivars for my area.
+Varieties I choose have to produce, and they have to grow quickly.
 With a short season, it’s sometimes hit or miss if I get some crops indoors before the first snow hits.

 That first snow for us can be as early as mid-September.
 Yes, it is as bad as it sounds.